illuscio-dev/protoCereal-go/zdocs/source/mongo.rst

 protoMongo - MongoDB
 ====================

-The protoBSON package contains codecs for marshaling and unmarshalling common protobuf data structures to more user-friendly BSON documents and values.
+The protobson package contains codecs for marshaling and unmarshalling common protobuf data structures to more user-friendly BSON documents and values.

 Basic Usage